Big Island Park: Amenities

-To lodge overnight visitors, TCRT purchased the dilapidated Lake Park Hotel in Tonka Bay, renovated it, and reopened it as the Tonka Bay Hotel.

-TCRT had commissioned LeRoy Buffington, a prominent local architect, to design Big Island Park's structures in the Mission Revival style of architecture.
+TCRT commissioned LeRoy Buffington, a prominent local architect, to design Big Island Park's structures in the Mission Revival style of architecture.
 Many of the park's buildings, including a 186 ft light beacon modeled after the Tower of Seville, were equipped with electric lights.
 The light cast from the top of the beacon could purportedly be spotted from downtown Minneapolis on a clear night, approximately 15 miles away.

 A 1,500-seat music casino was completed in 1907 to serve as the park's premier entertainment center.
 Among the biggest acts to perform at the casino were the New York band and orchestra of Frederick Innes and the Banda Rossa Orchestra under the direction Eugenio Sorrentino.
 Most headliners, however, were local.

-Other attractions at Big Island Park included a roller coaster, a carousel, boat rentals, a log flume-type ride called the Old Mill, and another ride called the Scenic Ride Through Yellowstone Park.
-The park was also known for its fine picnic facilities.
+Other attractions at Big Island Park included a roller coaster, a carousel, boat rentals, a flume ride called the Old Mill, and another ride called the Scenic Ride Through Yellowstone Park.
+The park was also known for its picnic facilities, a popular activity at the time.

 Closure

 Due to excessive operating costs and lack of revenue during the off-season, TCRT closed Big Island Park in August 1911 and abandoned the property shortly thereafter.
-Most of the buildings and rides were dismantled over the winter of 1917-1918.
-Rebar within the structures was smelted down and used for the World War I effort.
+Most of the buildings and rides were dismantled over the winter of 1917–1918.
+Rebar within the structures was melted down and used for the World War I effort.

-Big Island Park Today

-The property was eventually sold to several veteran associations and used as a campground for nearly 80 years.
-After the campground closed in 2003, the City of Orono purchased the property for $5.7 million and reopened it as a municipal nature park in 2006.
-Today there are very few remnants of the original amusement park left on the island, namely several foundations, a ditch that once contained the Old Mill ride, and the remains of the grand entrance, also referred to as "The Mall."
+After brief use as a state game farm, the property was eventually sold to several veterans associations and used as a campground for nearly 80 years.
+After the campground closed in 2003, the City of Orono purchased the property for $5.7 million and reopened it as a municipal park in 2006.

+Big Island Park today

+Few remnants of the original amusement park remain today.
+Several foundations, a ditch that once contained the Old Mill ride, and components of the grand entrance remain extant.
 Camping and alcohol are not allowed on the premises, but picnics, hiking, and other recreational activities are encouraged.
 A public dock is located at the site of the original steamboat wharf.

-Big Island's first and only school, the Big Island Summer Institute, was established in 2006.
-The program was forced to relocate, however, after a fire destroyed the facility in 2011.